 The RFS posed to be a problem for a major ethanol manufacturer.
-A significant amount of natural gas is used in the manufacture of ethanol to operate the boilers, heaters, thermal oxidizers and other energy consuming processes.
+A significant amount of natural gas is used in the manufacture of ethanol to operate the boilers, heaters, thermal oxidizers, and other energy-consuming processes.
 This ethanol producer was forced to curtail boiler operation partially because of the GHG reduction requirement in the RFS rule.
-The greenhouse gas emissions were reported based on the consumption of natural gas.
+Greenhouse gas emissions were reported based on the consumption of natural gas.
 These measurements were made using orifice plates with differential pressure transmitters, and they read high compared to estimated usage.

 The orifice flow meter’s reading could have been high for various reasons.
-Perhaps there was inadequate straight run or wear of the orifice plates which would have affected performance.
+Perhaps there was inadequate straight run or wear of the orifice plates, which would have affected performance.
 An improper set up of the DP transmitter or operation on the low end of the DP transmitter could have been the problem.
-There certainly could have been an issue with the pressure and temperature measurements which were needed to obtain mass flow.
-No matter what the problem, the plant lost confidence in their gas flow measurements.
+There certainly could have been an issue with the pressure and temperature measurements that were needed to obtain mass flow.
+No matter what the problem, the plant lost confidence in its gas flow measurements.

 Flow Meter Resolution

 To correct the erroneous natural gas flow reading, which forced the manufacturer to restrict its operations, a Sage Prime thermal mass flow meter calibrated for natural gas was installed.
 The new meter provided accurate natural gas consumption readings correcting the GHG emission readings and permitting this manufacturer to increase its ethanol production.

 - Direct mass flow measurements without requirements for supplemental pressure and temperature measurement

 - Flowmeter calibrated directly on natural gas

 - Insertion probe easy to install in a pipe

 Recommended for Ethanol Production